FatmaGad25/Bash_MySQL/README.md

 ## 2. Delete User:
-Same as create user with the same checks and validations but instead of adding the user to the **DB_admins.db file** it deletes it.
+1. Same as create user with the same checks and validations but instead of adding the user to the **DB_admins.db file** it deletes it.
+2. Oracle user can't be deleted.

 ## 3. Create Database:
 1. Only admins in **DB_admins.db file** can create databases or it will output **You're not an admin and don't have that privilage**.